howardgrams/howardgrams.github.io/_posts/2024-02-02-Fossil Footprint Nebula.md

 To show image full size, press ESC To Return.)</font></small></i>
 <br>

-NGC 1491 is about 10,000 light-years away from us in the Perseus Arm of our sprial galaxy, the Milky Way.
+NGC 1491 is about 10,000 light-years away from us in the Perseus Arm of our sprial galaxy, the Milky Way and is about 100 light years across.
 It is a place where new stars are being born.
-Ultraviolet radiation from hot new stars ionizes the surrounding gas, causing it to glow reddish in visible light.
+Ultraviolet radiation from many massive hot new stars, especially the brightest one embedded within the "cave" in the center, ionizes the surrounding gas and causies it to glow reddish in visible light.

 ---